YixiangWu/Chess/README.md

 ## To get Started:

 * Run main.py
+  (Please make sure the working directory is this chess folder!
+  Otherwise, chess_font.ttf might not get found by the Python interpreter.)
 * Left click to make chess moves
 * Right click to highlight squares
   (Any left-clicks can cancel all highlights)